jvillanueva3651/HabitGuard/README.md

 Studio, Google Firebase, and GitHub.

 #### Development Tools
 The tools used in the development of this app were Android Studio, Github, and Google Firebase.

-#### Supporting Tools
-We utilized several things to aid in development; Trello, YouTube, Gemini, CoPilot, and Stack Overflow.
+We utilized several supportive tools in development; Trello, YouTube, Gemini, CoPilot, and Stack Overflow.

 #### Requirements